Musab-Al-omari/app-PersonalExpenses-Flutter/README.md

 A new Flutter project. that i make to learn the flutter  and the Dart language base on udemy course named *** Flutter & Dart - The Complete Guide 2021 Edition ***

-## what do i learn by bulding this project ?
+## what do i learn by building this project ?

 1. styling the Widget and make the themes
 2. alot of Widget like